sgeos/sgeos.github.io/_drafts/ion-dtn.markdown

 echo "$RESPONSE"
 {% endhighlight %}

-From different terminals in different directories, start the server and make a request.
+From different terminals, start the server and make a request.
 Note that **request.sh** is run in the current shell so that the request number increases if the command is executed multiple times.
 {% highlight sh %}
+chmod +x server.sh request.sh

 # α terminal
-./server
+./server.sh

 # β terminal
 . ./request.sh